romaintailhurat/Documents/antlr-vtl.md

 In the following code examples, we use a Windows system and suppose that the JAVA_HOME environment variable is set.

-Create a working directory and download the latest version of Antl: we refer here to [version 4.7.2](https://www.antlr.org/download/antlr-4.7.2-complete.jar).
+Create a working directory and download the latest version of Antlr: we refer here to [version 4.7.2](https://www.antlr.org/download/antlr-4.7.2-complete.jar).
 Place also in the directory the VTL grammar, described in the `Vtl.g4` and `VtlTokens.g4` files of the [VTL 2.0 package](https://sdmx.org/wp-content/uploads/VTL-2.0-package-2018.07.12.zip).

 ### Java parser generation